mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

                            variable to track through CCPP suite
      --debug               enable debugging output

-For this initial implementation, this script must be executed from within a :term:`host model<Host model/application>`, and must be called from the same directory that the ``ccpp_prebuild.py`` script is called from.
+For this initial implementation, this script must be executed from within a :term:`host model`, and must be called from the same directory that the ``ccpp_prebuild.py`` script is called from.
 This first example is called using the :term:`UFS Atmosphere` as a host model, from the directory ``ufs-weather-model/FV3/ccpp``: